- Facts to Know

-The key to effectively managing migraine headaches is identifying the unique triggers that provoke your headaches and then minimizing them or eliminating them.
+The key to managing migraine headaches is identifying the unique triggers that provoke your headaches and then minimizing or eliminating them.
 Common triggers include:

-- Diet triggers.
 Some migraine sufferers have an acute sensitivity to a specific food or foods.
-Researchers are not certain why particular foods provoke migraine headaches, but they suspect it is because the foods' chemical properties affect the diameter of blood vessels in the brain.
+Researchers are not certain why particular foods provoke migraine headaches.

-Tyramine, for example, a chemical produced as a result of the natural breakdown of the amino acid tyrosine, is widely viewed as a migraine provoker.
+Tyramine, for example, a chemical produced as a result of the natural breakdown of the amino acid tyrosine, is a common migraine provoker.
 Tyramine levels increase in some foods when they are aged, fermented or stored for long periods of time.
 Red wine, aged cheeses and processed meats (like hot dogs and bologna) are good examples.
-Other common food-related triggers include: champagne, ripened cheeses (cheddar, Stilton, Brie, Camembert), nuts and nut spreads, sourdough bread, onions, lentils, snow peas, citrus fruits, bananas, sour cream, chocolate, and MSG, the flavor enhancer found in soups, restaurant food, frozen foods and potato chips.
+Other common food-related triggers include: champagne, ripened cheeses (cheddar, Stilton, Brie, Camembert), nuts and nut spreads, sourdough bread, onions, lentils, snow peas, citrus fruits, bananas, sour cream, chocolate and MSG (the flavor enhancer found in soups, restaurant food, artificial sweeteners, frozen foods and potato chips).
 Additionally, if you're used to caffeinated beverages, foods or painkillers, withdrawal from these substances can trigger a headache, though not necessarily a migraine.

-In addition to particular foods, a change in eating patterns can trigger headache, although not necessarily a migraine.
+In addition to some foods, a change in eating patterns can trigger headache, although not necessarily a migraine.
 Fasting, missing meals or dieting may also cause low-blood sugar levels, another possible migraine trigger.

 - Environmental triggers.
 Altitude changes, excessive light and noise and changes in weather patterns (such as high winds and high humidity) are a few of the many environmental triggers of migraines.
 Airplane travel is one of the biggest triggers.
-When cabin pressure drops, blood vessels dilate and expand, which may lead to a migraine attack for some people.
-Bright light, whether from television, a movie screen or the sun at the beach, may also provoke attacks.
-Excessive or repetitive noises can also trigger migraine headaches, as well as strong odors (such as cigarette smoke).
-As with food triggers, you should carefully identify environmental triggers and avoid them, when possible.
+Cabin pressurization can cause significant dehydration, which can trigger migraine, so it's important to stay well hydrated during air travel.
+Bright light, whether from television, a movie screen or the sun, may also provoke attacks.
+Excessive or repetitive noises can trigger migraine headaches, as well as strong odors (such as cigarette smoke).
+As with food triggers, you should carefully identify environmental triggers and avoid them when possible.

 - Activity triggers.
 Changes in lifestyle patterns can also bring on a migraine.
 Women have reported migraines resulting from too little sleep, too much sleep, overworking and physical overexertion.
-Vacation time, with its inherent rushing, excitement and altered daily schedule, often triggers a migraine.
-Sometimes, sexual activity may provoke migraine attacks.
+Vacation time, with its inherent rushing, excitement and altered daily schedule, can trigger a migraine.
+Sexual activity may also provoke migraine attacks.
 Other triggers include motion (such as plane, car, bike and carnival rides), head injuries and interaction with certain drugs, including over-the-counter pain relievers.
 Always consult your health care professional about medications.

 Facts to Know

-Migraine may start in childhood, but typically first attacks occur in adolescence or early adulthood.
-The headaches continue throughout adulthood, but in some women may diminish with menopause.
-Some patients will complain of migraine attacks throughout their lives.
+- Migraine may start in childhood, but first attacks typically occur in adolescence or early adulthood.
+The headaches usually continue throughout adulthood, but may diminish with menopause.
+Some patients complain of migraine attacks throughout their lives.
 Each individual attack usually lasts from four to 72 hours.

-Women experience migraines more than twice as often as men.
+- Women experience migraines about three times as often as men.

-Migraine is a biologically based disorder.
-Its symptoms are the result of changes in the brain and may result from a difference in the way you react to stress, as well as other triggers.
+- Migraine is a biological disorder.
+Its symptoms result from changes in the brain.
+It may be triggered by a difference in the way you react to stress, as well as other factors.

-In an estimated 20 percent of migraine cases, the headaches are preceded by visual, auditory or physical auras, bright spots or uneven, unstable lines moving before the eyes.
+- In an estimated 25 percent to 30 percent percent of migraine cases, the headaches are preceded by visual, auditory or physical auras, bright spots or uneven, unstable lines moving before the eyes.

-Certain factors are known to trigger migraines.
-They include menstrual and ovulatory cycles, certain foods, weather changes, inadequate rest, strong odors, bright or flashing lights and stress.
+- Certain factors are known to trigger migraines.
+These include menstrual and ovulatory cycles, certain foods, weather changes, inadequate rest, strong odors, bright or flashing lights and stress.

-People suffering from frequent headaches that are long lasting, frequent or cause significant disability may want to consider preventive medication such as antidepressants (which adjust serotonin levels), heart medication such as beta blockers and calcium channel blockers and antiseizure medication.
-In people who suffer from migraines less frequently, drugs such as triptans and certain opiates can help treat acute attacks.
+- People suffering from frequent, long-lasting, or disabling migraine headaches may want to consider preventive medication such as antidepressants, heart medication such as beta blockers and calcium channel blockers, and antiseizure medication.
+In people who suffer from migraines less frequently, drugs such as triptans can help treat acute attacks.

 Questions to Ask